makersacademy/chitter-challenge/README.md

 I want to see the time at which it was made

+#ISSUES

-A feature test that I wanted to write (comparing the password on the database with that provided by the current user) was beyond my reach.
+- A feature test that I wanted to write (comparing the password on the database with that provided by the current user) was beyond my reach.

 In order to pass the less robust test that I ended up going with I disabled the 'after' block of the Database Cleaner in my spec_helper file, so that my test had something to match against.
 This was not ideal but I couldn't figure out a way around it yet.

+#Things I would like to implement given more time.

+- Error message when blank fields are submitted.

+- Avoidance of double login.